-1. Remember Who is the Real Provider of Everything You Have
+1. Remember Who is the Real Provider of everything you have

-2. Revive the Practice of Daily Dua
+2. Revive the practice of daily Dua

-Pour your heart out to Him, express your fears, worries, hopes and desires in a way you never have, knowing that He can and will answer? your prayers.
+Pour your heart out to Him, express your fears, worries, hopes, and desires, knowing that He can and will answer your prayers.
 Sustained, concentrated Dua gives us a critical coping mechanism that helps deal with a major life stress like job loss.

 This would be a more formalized version of idea #3 above.
-It could include weekly spiritual pep talks by the Imam about the need to be steadfast in difficult times and trust in Allah, for example.
+It could include weekly spiritual pep talks by the Imam about the need to be steadfast and optimistic in difficult times and trust in Allah, for example.
 It could also offer counseling to Muslims struggling with the emotional and psychological aftermath of job loss.
 Each meeting can end with a collective Dua by the group leader or Imam to help members and everyone who is suffering financially or otherwise during this difficult time.

-5. Give Small, Steady Sadaqa
+5. Give small, steady Sadaqa

 Volunteering of all kinds to help those in need, even as you are in need, will not only help fight depression, but it will help you regain a sense of empowerment.

-7. Reconnect with Your Family
+7. Reconnect with your family

-8. Be Like the Birds
+8. Be like the birds

-9. Make Dua for Others Coping with Job Loss
+9. Make Dua for others coping with job loss

 The Prophet said: "The Dua of a Muslim for his brother in his absence is readily accepted.
 An angel is appointed to his side.
 Whenever he makes a beneficial Dua for his brother the appointed angel says, 'Ameen.
 And may you also be blessed with the same'" (Muslim).